biocatchltd/yellowbox/docs/extras/logstash.rst

         *level* can be a string or an integer.

-        Raises :class:`AssertionError` if no logs above the given level were received.
+        Raises :exc:`AssertionError` if no logs above the given level were received.

     .. method:: assert_no_logs(level)